santi1110/bd-dynamodb-query-reinvite/README.md

    `InviteDao` receives a call to `getInvitesForEvent()` when its method is invoked.
 1. Implement `GetInvitesForEventActivity`'s `handleRequest()` method.
-1. Verify end-to-end using the integration test by running the `dynamodbquery-classroom-phase3` RDE workflow.
+1. Verify end-to-end using the integration test by running `Phase3Test`.

 GOAL: We can request a list of paginated invites for a specific event.

 Phase 3 is complete when:
 - The above unit tests are passing
-- `dynamodbquery-classroom-phase3` RDE workflow passes
+- `Phase3Test` tests pass

 ## EXTENSION 1 - Use ArgumentCaptors in your unit tests
 Let's update your unit tests that you wrote to use a new mocking tool called `ArgumentCaptor`s. ([Javadoc](https://site.mockito.org/javadoc/current/org/mockito/ArgumentCaptor.html))